Rk1coder/TopoEKF/README.md

 If you use this project, please cite the accompanying article metadata.
 A draft citation file is provided in [`CITATION.cff`](CITATION.cff).
 Update the final title, venue, DOI, and publication year before making the repository public.

-## Release Status

-This repository is prepared for private GitHub hosting first.
-Before switching to public visibility:

-- replace author placeholder profile links,
-- add the final publication citation,
-- choose and add a license,
-- verify that no private datasets or unpublished reviewer-only material are included.